clef/frontend-styleguide/README.md

 ### Units of Measure

-Use pixels for font-sizes and whole integers for letter-spacing.
+Use pixels for font-sizes and whole decimals for letter-spacing.

 ```css
 font-size: 16px;